-In the world of musicians and celebrities, when it comes to early deaths, it’s easy to look back at a life and conjure up a positive perspective of a given artist’s legacy and output.
-That’s not to say the outpouring of love and support that traditionally follows an untimely passing is ingenious – it almost always certainly is – but it is hard to objectively analyze and understand something in the immediate moments after the emotional distress of losing someone.
+When it comes to early deaths in the world of musicians and celebrities, it’s easy to look back at a life and conjure up a positive perspective of a particular artist’s legacy and output.
+That’s not to say the outpouring of love and support that traditionally follows an untimely passing is ingenuine – it almost always certainly is – but it is hard to objectively analyze and understand something in the immediate moments after the emotional distress of losing someone.

 The irony in Gram Parsons’ enormous influence on popular music is that it predominantly occurred after he died.
 And in considering Gram’s career-adjacent acts who were heavily inspired by his unabashed love for country, they all achieved far more commercial success and notoriety than he ever did.

 On the surface, the most obvious ripple effects of his ventures with The Byrds and The Flying Burrito Brothers happened alongside him in Los Angeles, with Buffalo Springfield, Dillard & Clark, Neil Young, Poco and the Eagles.
 Each of these acts played country to varying degrees, glossing up their own brands of Americana with pop, hard rock and bluegrass.